-The Connecticut Health Insurance Exchange (Access Health Ct) offers medical coverage to residents of the state beginning in October of 2013.
-Policies can be effective in 2014 and pre-existing conditions will continue to be covered without any extra surcharge or increase in deductible or copay.
-Affordable plans for individuals, families and small business owners are available and the state will operate the website and not the federal government.
+The Connecticut Health Insurance Exchange (Access Health Ct) began offering medical coverage to residents of the state beginning in October of 2013.
+Policies were effective in 2014 and pre-existing conditions will continue to be covered without any extra surcharge or increase in deductible or copay.
+Affordable plans for individuals, families and small business owners are available and the state operates the website instead of the federal government.